TWUOnline/far-centre-guides/pages/10.india/06.hist-107-world-history/01.course-overview-and-syllabus/docs.md

-**5. Use historical perspective as central to engaged global citizenship and Christian discipleship. **
+6.     **Use historical perspective as central to engaged global citizenship and Christian discipleship. **

 >   a.
 Apply historical knowledge and historical thinking to contemporary
 >   issues.